iPhone X FAQ: Everything you need to know!

 Will the iPhone X come with iOS 11?

 Indeed it will, and thanks to the brand new design, the iPhone X will have some exclusive features within iOS 11 not found in other devices.
-These features include Animojis, animated emojis that you can send in iMessage and animate using your own face.
+These features include Animojis, 12 animated emojis that you can send in iMessage that mirror your expression by analyzing over 50 different muscle movements.
 Apple has also built in new ARKit features that take advantage of the iPhone X's face detection features.

 What's new with the iPhone X's display?